d-fine/DatalandMCP/README.md

 <img width="462" height="423" alt="Image" src="https://github.com/user-attachments/assets/4f30b1a1-6637-4d4c-bd0b-5561868c4098" />

-In the above screenshot _[resource_name]_, _[deployment_name]_ and _[api_key]_ has to be replaced by the correct names defined in Azure.
+In the above screenshot _[resource_name]_, _[deployment_name]_ and _[api_key]_ has to be replaced by the correct names defined in your Azure OpenAI resource.
+The deployment name is the given name of the deployed model within the resource (e.g. _d-fine_azure_gpt-4.1_).

-If everything is correct you should now be able to see the deployed model in the list of available models:
+You should now be able to see the deployed model in the list of available models:

 <img width="513" height="226" alt="Image" src="https://github.com/user-attachments/assets/7abca8c4-64df-41ee-bcba-eaae4c2d01da" />

 ## Connecting MCP Servers with mcpo

 MCPO exposes any MCP Tool as an OpenAPI-compatible HTTP server.
 This is needed in our case. \
-**Note:** Resources (Templates) and Prompts are yet not implemented in mcpo but there is are open Pull Requests regarding Resources: [MCPO - Pull Requests](https://github.com/open-webui/mcpo/pulls)
+(**Note:** Resources (Templates) and Prompts are yet not implemented in mcpo but there is are open Pull Requests regarding Resources: [MCPO - Pull Requests](https://github.com/open-webui/mcpo/pulls))

 ### Installation and Launch